plone/documentation/develop/addons/components/genericsetup.rst

 - Simply increase the version by 1 each time you need a new metadata version.
   So 1001, 1002, etc.

-- If your package version number changes, but your profile stays the same and no upgrade step is needed, you should **not** change the metadata version.
+- If your add-on package version number changes, but your profile stays the same and no upgrade step is needed, you should **not** change the metadata version.
   There is simply no need.

 - If you make changes for a new major release, you should increase the metadata version significantly.